 My heroes: My husband, my daughters, my son.
 Elementary, middle, and high school teachers.
 Librarians.
 Our men and women who serve or have served in the military.
 Anyone who helps others unselfishly and with a heart full of good will.

-People I admire: Mr. Rogers.
+People I admire: Creative, caring people like Mr. Rogers.
 Jim Henson.
-People who could care less about recognition but care a great deal about how their actions affect others’ lives.
-People who are kind, even when they don’t have a reason to be.
+People who are mindful of how their actions affect the lives of others.
+People who are kind, even under the most trying circumstances.
 Anyone who works hard, works honest, and works to make the world a better place.

 Photos featuring kittens created by my friend, the fabulous award-winning photographer Jim Pearson.